EsigniOS/EsigniOS/README.md

 Note We are not the official Esign iOS team; you can find them here.
 We only provide installation information and download links from reliable sources.
 So, all credit goes to Esign Team- https://esign.yyyue.xyz/.

+We are not EsigniOS.
+This website is only for informational purposes.
+We use the title only for reference and not with the intention that we have any affiliation with the brand.
+Names, logos, images, and trademarks are the property of its respectful owners.
+We provide support for Install, Activate and Update your product instantly.
+Your product will be activated from third party support team.